gitkraken/gitkraken-client-docs/gitkraken-client/activity-logs.md

 ---

 title: Activity Logs
-description: Learn where to find feedback Activity Logs in GitKraken Client.
+description: Learn where to find feedback Activity Logs in GitKraken Desktop.
 taxonomy:
     category: gitkraken-client

 ---

-Learn how to view all Git actions made to repositories and all application actions made in GitKraken Client through Activity Logs.
+Learn how to view all Git actions made to repositories and all application actions made in GitKraken Desktop through Activity Logs.

 ***